frjo/hugo-theme-zen/README.md

 Modern CSS grid is the easiest and cleanest way to layout your pages.

-The CSS grid layout are in `assets/sass/layouts/_layouts.scss`.
+The CSS grid layout are in `assets/css/layouts/_layouts.css`.
 A lot can be done by just reordering "grid-template-rows".

 ### Other styles and scripts

 Styles and scripts are processed with Hugo pipes that was added in Hugo 0.46.

-To customise a js or sass file, copy it to the root assets directory and edit it there.
-Make sure to maintain the directory structure inside the assets/sass directory.
+To customise a js or css file, copy it to the root assets directory and edit it there.
+Make sure to maintain the directory structure inside the assets/css directory.

-There is an `assets/sass/_custom.scss` file meant for your custom styles.
-Copy it to the root `assets/sass/_custom.scss` to use it.
+There is an `assets/css/_custom.css` file meant for your custom styles.
+Copy it to the root `assets/css/_custom.css` to use it.

-The default styles in `assets/sass/_zen.scss` are boring but functional.
-You can easily override them completely by placing an empty file named "_zen.scss" in root assets/sass directory.
+The default styles in `assets/css/_zen.css` are boring but functional.
+You can easily override them completely by placing an empty file named "_zen.css" in root assets/css directory.

-The sass files are by default built for production, compressed with fingerprint.
+The css files are by default built for production, compressed with fingerprint.

 By setting the Hugo environment variable to "development" (default when running `hugo server`) they will instead be nested with sourcemaps.